Djinho/EvoNet-CNN-Insight/README.md

 # EvoNet-CNN-Insight Project

 ## Overview
 This project explores the efficacy of Convolutional Neural Networks (CNNs) in detecting selection across various evolutionary scenarios, ranging from temporally ancient to nearly neutral evolutionary contexts.
-The primary goal is to determine how effectively CNNs can identify selection pressures, particularly in challenging scenarios characterized by ancient and weak selection signals.
+The primary goal is to determine how effectively CNNs can identify selection pressures, particularly in challenging scenarios characterised by ancient and weak selection signals.

 ## Key Findings
 - **Baseline/Low Complexity CNN**: Demonstrated the capability to detect selection in: